intuitymedialab/kopernikus/Hardware/README.md

 #### Basic power scheme

-We created to independent circuits so you can control which devices are powered to save some battery life.
+We created two independent circuits so you can control which devices are powered to save some battery life.

 1) Arduino, RC receiver, motors, servo
 2) UpBoard and its peripherals (like the 3D camera, microphones etc.)

-Ready-made devices like the speaker, the projector etc. get their juice directly from the USB and all have a power switch themselves.
+Ready-made devices like the speaker, the projector etc. get their juice directly via USB and all have a power switch themselves.

 #### Powering the UpBoard